-Identification and review of pupil needs
+Identification and review of student needs

-Our assessment arrangements are intended to ensure that pupils' special needs are identified as soon as possible so that Pupils with SEND are given a full and equal access to a broad and balanced curriculum.
+Our assessment arrangements are intended to ensure that students' special needs are identified as soon as possible so that Students with SEND are given a full and equal access to a broad and balanced curriculum.

-The SENDCo and the Transition co-ordinator endeavour to obtain the SEND folders from primary schools so that information on new Year 7 pupils can be shared with staff at the earliest opportunity.
+The SENDCo and the Transition co-ordinator endeavour to obtain the SEND folders from primary schools so that information on new Year 7 students can be shared with staff at the earliest opportunity.

-Key Stage 2 results are analysed and the new Year 7 pupils undergo reading tests.
+Key Stage 2 results are analysed and the new Year 7 students undergo reading tests.